xonixx/xonixx.github.io/self-update.md

 Let me demonstrate.

-At first, [I tried](https://github.com/xonixx/makesure/commit/8c645e3a67f76e369117702211fee607f95be327) to get the latest commit hash and use it to reliably fetch the most recent (not stale) version of the file.
+At first, [I tried](https://github.com/xonixx/makesure/commit/8c645e3a67f76e369117702211fee607f95be327) to get the latest commit hash and use it to reliably fetch the most recent (= not stale) version of the file.

-Quickly I realized my [self-update integration test](https://github.com/xonixx/makesure/blob/main/tests/200_update.tush) breaks in GitHub Actions (unfortunately, logs are expired, so cannot show).
-In my pipeline I run the test suit over multiple OSes in parallel.
+Quickly I realized my [self-update integration test](https://github.com/xonixx/makesure/blob/main/tests/200_update.tush) breaks in GitHub Actions.
+In my pipeline I run the test suit over multiple OSes in parallel, and this hits the rate limit.

 It's important to note that I could do a compromise and exclude the test from the CI pipeline.
-It's unlikely that rate limiting will be triggered for final users.
+It's unlikely that rate limiting will affect final users.
 Unlikely, but not impossible.
 What if users sit inside a corporate network (i.e. behind a single IP) and decide to update the utility simultaneously?

 My [next attempt](https://github.com/xonixx/makesure/commit/ab176c696b5177f1912095e75d025c057ded3f89) to outsmart GitHub (haha, how naive I was) was to download and parse the HTML page instead of the API/JSON one.